adis98/Neuchatel_tabular_generation_exercise/README.md

-# Neuchatel_tabular_generation_exercise
-A simple tabular diffusion framework
+# A Simple Tabular Diffusion Framework